-If oil pressure drops too low, this indicator will flash.
+If oil pressure drops too low, the warning indicator will start to blink.
 For further information, see page 24.

 - Do not continue to run the engine if the low oil pressure-warning indicator is on and the engine oil level is lower.
 Serious engine damage will occur. - The low oil pressure-warning indicator does not indicate the engine oil level.
 Use the oil dipstick to check the remaining oil quantity.
-For further information, see page 28.
+For further information, see page 29.